"They are always very quick to respond and their advice is always clear, pragmatic and tactically smart."

-In the first instance it may be helpful to contact the solicitor who is working on your case to discuss your concerns and we will do our best to resolve any issues.
-If you would like to make a formal complaint, then you can read our full complaints procedure.
+In the first instance please speak with the solicitor who is working on your case to discuss your concerns and will do our best to resolve any issues.
+If you would like to make a formal complaint, then you can read our Complaints Handling Procedure.
 Making a complaint will not affect how we handle your case.

 What to do if we cannot resolve your complaint